 Make Change Staff

 How far would you go to make a few extra bucks?
-Sure, you could pick up a gig as an Uber or Lyft driver, or spend your weekends running errands for strangers.
+Sure, you could pick up a gig as an Uber or Lyft driver, spend your weekends running errands for strangers, or learn how to start a t-shirt business.
 The truly innovative amongst us have found all sorts of ways to boost their rainy-day funds, including snuggling strangers, harvesting roadkill, and taste-testing dog food.
 Here’s a roundup of some of the most ridiculous, gross, and creepy (but still legal) ways you can make money in 2019.

 To put it simply, professional cuddlers are people who get paid to snuggle up with strangers in need of some (platonic) love.
 In the last few years, companies like Snuggle Buddies, the Snuggery, and Cuddle Comfort have popped up to connect cuddlers with cuddles.
 Like Uber, cuddlers choose when and where they work, but it pays much better—cuddlers can make up to $80 bucks an hour.